Surg-Dev/writeups/Cybergames2021/Two's Compliment.md

 Annoyingly, this means that we have to do this *a lot* as our odd bytes are close together.
 Also, for my own sanity, I push just the to-be-odd byte and a null byte, so I can better keep track of what is the important data.

-So that very nice and clean `mov` and `push` command becomes this monster:
+So that very nice and clean `mov` and `push` instruction becomes this monster:

 ```asm
 mov ax, 0x0068